Setting Up Dev Environment

 - For shell, consider trying Oh My Zsh, offering cool prebuilt themes.

-- A personal favorite for shell customization is Powerlevel10k.
+- A personal favourite for shell customisation is Powerlevel10k.

-Note: Your development environment is a reflection of your unique style and preferences.
-Feel free to explore and customize to make it truly yours!
+Your environment is a reflection of your unique style and preferences.
+Feel free to explore and customise to make it truly yours!

 Enjoy Reading This Article?